-- Various cartographic and GIS procedures were employed in this research, these include: - Geo-referencing; This is the process of assigning geographic information to an image establishing relationship between the digital map elements and real world geographic coordinate i.e. tying a place to its original position on the earth surface.
+- i.
+Geo-referencing; This is the process of assigning geographic information to an image establishing relationship between the digital map elements and real world geographic coordinate i.e. tying a place to its original position on the earth surface. - ii.
+Creation of Database: This involves the assigning of feature classes and population of the database to provide geometric and attribute information. - 335 iii.
+Digitizing: This entails the generation of feature classes consisting of point, line 336 and polygon features such as streetlights, rivers, roads and buildings from the 337 downloaded Google Earth image. - iv.
+Cartographic generalization: This involves generalization of features to present a more understandable picture of the study area to the general public. - v.
+Map composition; this simply relates to preparation of maps for publication/printing.
+To achieve this, some important map elements were included such as the North arrows, scale bars, scale text, and legend.

-ii.
-333 Creation of Database: This involves the assigning of feature classes and 334 population of the database to provide geometric and attribute information. iii.
-335 Digitizing: This entails the generation of feature classes consisting of point, line 336 and polygon features such as streetlights, rivers, roads and buildings from the 337 downloaded Google Earth image.
-338 iv.
-Cartographic generalization: This involves generalization of features to present 339 a more understandable picture of the study area to the general public.
-340 V. Map composition; this simply relates to preparation of maps 341 publication/printing.
-To achieve this, some important map elements were included 342 such as the North arrows, scale bars, scale text, and legend.
-343 344 The data for this research work was processed and analyzed using the following 345 software.
-346 i.
-ARCMAP10.3 Software: ARCGIS is ESRI's leading application when it comes to 347 mapping geographic data.
-ARCGIS has a whole range of geo-statistical tools and 348 functionalities used in the analysis and manipulation of geographic data.
-Such operations includes database creation, geo-referencing, digitizing and cartographic visualization and 349 350 generalization.
-ARCGIS is a basic for spatial data modeling.
-351 ii.
-Google Earth: This is a high resolution satellite image (2m) used in high precision 352 mapping of geo-features such as buildings, roads and other visible relevant geographic 353 features 354 iii.
-Microsoft Visio: This application is used to show the flow chat and methodology 355 employed in this research (Fig 2) 356 ii.
-Microsoft word: This is Microsoft's Office major application used for typing and word 357 processing.
+The data for this research work was processed and analyzed using the following software.

+- i.
+ARCMAP10.3 Software: ARCGIS is ESRI's leading application when it comes to mapping geographic data.
+ARCGIS has a whole range of geo-statistical tools and functionalities used in the analysis and manipulation of geographic data.
+Such operations includes database creation, geo-referencing, digitizing and cartographic visualization and generalization.
+ARCGIS is a basic for spatial data modeling. - 351 ii.
+Google Earth: This is a high resolution satellite image (2m) used in high precision - 352 mapping of geo-features such as buildings, roads and other visible relevant geographic - 353 features

+- 354 iii.
+Microsoft Visio: This application is used to show the flow chat and methodology - employed in this research (Fig 2) - ii.
+Microsoft word: This is Microsoft's Office major application used for typing and wordprocessing.
 This application was employed in this research work.